Moving vs. Keeping Your Kitchen Plumbing Layout

 - Complete work and schedule a final inspection

-- Receive sign-off/certificate of completion
+- Receive sign-off and certificate of completion

 How Plumbing Affects Your Remodel Timeline